 According to the FDA guidelines, the sushi made with fish that are high in mercury is off-limits in pregnancy, even if the fish is cooked!

 - Sushi made with mackerel, such as Aji, Saba, or Sawara

-- Sushi made with merlin, such as Makjiki
+- the one made of merlin, such as Makjiki

 - Sushi made with swordfish, such as Kajiki

-- Sushi made with tuna, such as Ahi, Maguro, Meji, Shiro, or Toro
+- the one made of tuna, such as Ahi, Maguro, Meji, Shiro, or Toro

 - Sushi made with Yellowtail fish, such as Buri, Hamachi, Inada, or Kanpachi

 Eating sushi in pregnancy may cause severe problems

 Although listeria is more commonly present in unpasteurized milk, dairy products (raw milk, fresh cheeses with mold), and poultry, it can be in seafood as well.